NL-Cristi/LogCatcher/README.md

-This tool is developed by  [__members of the IIS Support Team__](https://github.com/crnegule/LogCatcher/blob/master/README.md#authors) so it is ready to collect logs for issues we regularly encounter.
+This tool is developed by  [__IIS Support Engineers__](https://github.com/crnegule/LogCatcher/blob/master/README.md#authors) so it is ready to collect logs for issues we regularly encounter.

 We would send this tool to you, generally as part of a support case, and gather data to help you diagnose your issue.